OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 It is recommended to disable Caching this data, as it may contain sensitive information in the request or response.
 The following list below shows different ways of achieving this:

 1. It is recommended to remove Cached responses after logout.
-It can be done with the provided function by Apple [removeAllCachedResponses](https://developer.apple.com/documentation/foundation/urlcache/1417802-removeallcachedresponses "URLCache removeAllCachedResponses")
+This can be done with the provided method by Apple called [`removeAllCachedResponses`](https://developer.apple.com/documentation/foundation/urlcache/1417802-removeallcachedresponses "URLCache removeAllCachedResponses")
    You can just call it by:

    `URLCache.shared.removeAllCachedResponses()`